 If you are going for the Roopkund trek in May, be prepared to walk on snow.
 Here, micro-spikes come in handy and these will be provided by us.

 - Three warm layers: Starting from Pathar Nachauni campsite, you experience strong cold winds especially in the months of September and October.
 You will need at least three warm layers (two lights layers such as fleece and woollen and one padded jacket) for this trek.
 Here’s a video on how you can layer yourself.

 - Three trek pants: One pair of pants should suffice for this trek.
 But you can carry one spare pair in case the first one gets wet.
 Wear one pair and carry one pair.
 Denim/jeans and shorts are not suitable for trekking.

 - Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-Again, wear one and carry one.
+Let one of these be a dri-fit t-shirt.
+It will dry quickly in case you are trekking on a rainy day.
 A common mistake that trekkers make is not changing their tshirts often enough.
 Regardless of how cold it is, the body tends to sweat a lot.
-Trekkers who don’t change to fresh clothes fall ill due to wet clothes and are often unable to complete their trek.
+Trekkers who don’t change to fresh clothes after reaching the campsite fall ill due to wet clothes and are often unable to complete their trek.